Is Modern Art Childlike?

 “Gothic” attenuation seen in masonry vaulting of Bourges Cathedral (Fig. 5-58/ left) informs 20th-cen. bronze Standing Youth by Wilhelm Lehmbruck (Fig. 5-59, 1913/ right).

 Clearly, a primary thrust of the complex evolution of Gothic vault-design in the 12th and 13th centuries (Fig. 5-58) was to “lighten” ponderous “Latinisms” of earlier Romanesque structures, much as Brunelleschi did after seeing Rome.
 A modern “Gothic ponderation” similarly inspires the Standing Y outh of early 20th-cen.
-German sculptor, Wilhelm Lehmbruck (Fig. 5-59), while another German master, Ernst Barlach, also explores expressive extremities of ponderation in his two carvings (Figs. 5-60, Old W oman Dancing and Fig. 5-61, Insane Man) compared below.
-(See also p.
-164)
+German sculptor, Wilhelm Lehmbruck (Fig. 5-59), while another German master, Ernst Barlach, also explores expressive extremities of ponderation in his two carvings (Figs. 5-60, Old Woman Dancing and Fig. 5-61, Insane Man).

 Nursery-rhyme figures in Miro's La Nuit (Fig. 5-36,) float against a plain bluish "ground" to which their ties are more conceptual than plastic.

 Complex tonal relationships "connect" foreground figure with surroundings in Fisherman's son: Nocturne by Donald Friend.
-(Fig. 5-37, top) Contrast Joan Miro's W oman, Newspaper and Dog (Fig. 5-38,) with it's affinity to a child's "cut-out" design.
+(Fig. 5-37, top) Contrast Joan Miro's W oman, Newspaper and Dog (Fig. 5-38, above) with it's affinity to a child's "cut-out" design.

 Decorative textile design and plain ground give precedence to emotion over visual structure in Mother's Kiss, (Fig. 5-41,) by Cassatt.